andradearthurf/andradearthurf/README.md

 ##

-### Hi there 👋
+### Hi there! 👋

-- 🔭 I'm currently studying Computer Engineering
+- 🔭 I'm currently studying Computer Engineering at Universidade Federal do Espírito Santo
 - 🌱 I’m currently learning Data Science with Python and Back-end with NodeJs
 - 📍 I'm a Brazilian student
-- 👯 I’m looking to collaborate on software development projects
+- 🤝 I'm looking to collaborate on software development and data science projects
-- 🤔 I’m looking for help with egress on technology career
+- 🤔 I’m looking for an intern opportunity in technology area
-- 📫 How to reach me: andradearthurf@gmail.com

 <div align="center">
   <a href="https://github.com/andradearthurf">